ShermanTsang/i18n-translator/README.md

 TRANSLATOR_KEY=sk-5805c22222228aad2d5386e877fa
 ```

-Remember to use `uppercase` and `snakecase` to express an option.
+Ensure that all options are in `UPPERCASE` and `SNAKE_CASE`.

 #### 2. command line parameters

-When you use command line to run the project, you can use `--option` to set configurations.
+When running the project from the command line, you can use `--option` to set configurations.

 ```bash
 npx @shermant/i18n-translator --pattern=tttt --exts vue js --watch
 ```

-Notice: the settings in command line will override the settings in `.env` file.
+Note: Command line settings will override those in the .env file.

 #### 3. inquirer

-According to the tasks you choose, program will check the options you need to set before executing.
+Based on the selected tasks, the program will check which options need to be set before execution.

-If there are some options you need to set, program will run into inquirer flow to ask you to input them.
+If any options are missing, the program will prompt you to input them through an inquirer flow.

 ### Provider

-Now (2024-09-02), the project only support `deepseek` as the provider.
+As of 2024-09-02, the project supports `deepseek` as the AI service provider.

-In the future, I plan to integrate `LangChain` to support variety AI service providers.
+In the future, I plan to integrate `LangChain` to support a variety of AI service providers.

 ## Usage